top of page

 CREATIVE COLLECTIVE

 The Creative Collective exists as a forum to stimulate projects and inspire the creative activities of the church in the Sunday worship but also in other aspects of church and community life.
-It includes those with interests in music, the visual arts, crafts and photography.

-The Creative Collective is an occasional group which meets a few times a year with a focus in September towards Advent/Christmas, in January towards Lent/Passion/ Easter and in April towards Ascension/ Pentecost and the Summer Specials.
+The Creative Collective is an occasional group which meets a few times a year with a focus in early Autumn towards Advent/Christmas, in the new year towards Lent/Passion/ Easter and after Easter towards Ascension/ Pentecost and the 'Summer Specials'.

 Painting by William Mather